aistabci/abci-docs/en/docs/job-execution.md

 ### Reserved Service

 Reserved service is a service that allows you to reserve and use computational resources on a daily basis in advance.
 It allows planned job execution without being affected by the congenstions of On-demand and Spot services.
-In addition, since there are no restrictions on elapsed time and node-time product, it is possible to execute jobs for a longer period of time.
+In addition, if the reserved days of the Reserved Service are long, the elapsed time limit can be set longer than that of the Spot Service, so jobs with an elapsed time longer than that of the Spot Service can be executed.

 In Reserved service, you first make a reservation in advance to obtain a reservation ID (AR-ID), and then use this reservation ID to execute interactive jobs and batch jobs.